-The buy-to-let property market has received a startling amount of interest.
-Our obsession with all things property, coupled with the prospect of making a decent return from a buoyant market, has grabbed the attention of many consumers disillusioned with more traditional forms of investment.
+The buy to let property market has received a startling amount of interest.
+Our obsession with all things property has grabbed the attention of many consumers.

 But if you are contemplating making the leap into buy to let and becoming a landlord, where do you start and how do you maximise the potential returns on your property investment?